rociopv06/python_proyects/RockPaperScissors/README.md

 If the computer wins the value of option that it won with decreases (this makes it **more likely** that it will be chosen again)

 If the computer loses the value of the option that it lost with increases (this makes it **less likely** that it will be chosen again)

+##UPDATE V1.1

+Made it so you cn play various rounds and choose the point difference you play to